section-engineering-education/engineering-education/articles/django-google-oauth/index.md

   - url: /engineering-education/django-google-oauth/hero.jpg
     alt:
 ---
-Open Authorization (OAuth) is a service that allows websites or apps to share user information with other websites without being given a user's password.
+Open Authorization (OAuth) is a service that allows websites or apps to share user information with other websites without being given a users password.
 Users can log in to multiple websites with the same account without creating other credentials.
 <!--more-->
 Some of the most popular OAuth service providers are Google, Facebook and GitHub.
 In this tutorial, we look at registering users in a Django app using Google OAuth.